A smart thermostat allows you to control the heating of your home remotely, from your smartphone or tablet.

 The smartest move

-One thing they all have in common is that they can make a big difference to the cost of heating your home and, coupled with some changes in your behaviour, can save most households hundreds of pounds a year.
+One thing all smart thermometers have in common is that they can make a big difference to the cost of heating your home and, coupled with some changes in your behaviour, can save most households hundreds of pounds a year.

 Please note: any rates or deals mentioned in this article were available at the time of writing.